Tutorial

 Conclusion

-In summary, consider the tinyplot package if you are looking for base R plot functionality with some added convenience features.
-You can use pretty much the same syntax and all of your theme elements should carry over too.
-It has no dependencies other than base R itself and this makes it an attractive option for package developers or situations where dependency management is expensive (e.g., an R application running in a browser via WebAssembly).
+In summary, consider the tinyplot package if you are looking for base R plot functionality with added convenience features.
+You can use (nearly) the exact same syntax and all of your theme elements should carry over too.
+It has no dependencies other than base R itself and this should make it an attractive option for package developers, as well as situations where dependency management is expensive (e.g., production pipelines, continuous integration or an R application running in a browser via WebAssembly).

 Footnotes